Intended Audience: Faculty and Staff

 Electronic Records

 An electronic record is any record stored electronically.
-A record is anything created or received by an agency, official or employee during the transaction of business, on that agencies time and /or resources, which could also be a personal device, and regardless of the medium.
+A record is anything created or received by an agency, official, or employee during the transaction of business, on that agency's time and /or resources, which could also be a personal device, regardless of the medium.

-According to Preservation and Management of State Records and Other Historical Resources Government Code, Chapter 441, Sub Charter L Section 441.189.
+According to the Preservation and Management of State Records and Other Historical Resources, Government Code, Chapter 441, Sub Charter L Section 441.189.
 Electronic Records

 - Any state record may be created or stored electronically in accordance with standards and procedures adopted as administrative rules of the commission.